A short story by Harry W. Kendall

 Black night is calling.”

 The blues man’s guitar twangs, a loud electrified whine.
-King envisions a yapping dog running with its tail on fire and snorts with contempt.
+“Hell no,” King grumbles, as he envisions a yapping dog running with its tail on fire, and snorts with contempt.
 He wouldn’t play that raggedy-ass music.
 Swears it doesn’t suit his fancy; the moaning, the crying, dying and going to hell; then reincarnation in some coal miner’s bed between him and his wife.
 Immortality is too big a gamble and death is a crooked-dealing Maryland farmer.
 King wouldn’t admit it, but he craves the blues.
 Its implied degradation, the hurt and loneliness sooths the dragon in him.

 A few doors away from King a derelict forages for his supper.
 “Jesus,” he says, polishing a waxed red apple on his tattered jacket, “sounds like somebody’s done throwed a seven.
 Blues man don’t lie.
 Reminds me a little of Louisiana Red, yessuh.”